lamaxko/Eurex_Option_Scraper/README.md

     ```
     pip install requests
     ```
-3. Update the following variables in `scrape.py` to your needs:
+3. Update the following variables in `scrape.py` to your needs, for now only option data from EUREX is available (see link below):
     ```python
     exchanges = ['DEUR']
     date = '2023.04.18'